Investor FAQs

 Switzerland is BVT’s strategic entry point into Europe.
 It was selected as our R&D base and beachhead because it isn’t part of the EU and has a less complex regulatory approval process.
 Their climate is similar to EU countries and we can easily showcase our technology for industry partners and stakeholders there with demos for growers from neighboring EU countries.

-BVT’s Swiss registration is in advanced stages, our new European headquarter and R&D center is operating smoothly, and more than 28 European grower trials have been successfully completed there.
-For more information, read the March 4, 2021 announcement.
+BVT’s Swiss registration is in advanced stages, our European headquarter and R&D center is operating smoothly, and more than 28 European grower trials have been successfully completed there.

 BVT is exploring three types of strategic partnerships with third parties: go-to-market deals that open further geographical markets, in-licensing of third-party products that expand the range of crop disease and pests we can manage for growers and new end-use formulations for our proprietary Clonostachys rosea strain BVT CR-7 microbe.
 All three are key to unlocking additional revenue streams.